-*To protect the identity of this survivor, her name and image has been changed*
+*To protect the identity of this survivor, her name and image have been changed*

 Jasmina was telling the truth when she told monitors in a Delhi train station that she was traveling to find work.
 She wasn’t telling the truth when she told them she was 18 years old.